 It can be tempting to fill every waking hour of the precious holidays with activities to keep the kids occupied, but over-scheduling might wear you out too thin, leaving you too exhausted to even begin planning and preparing for the new school year.
 Be sure to plan times of rest, especially during the festive season, so that everyone will be healthy and in their best form to welcome the new year.

 Another tip from seasoned mums is to ease into the new year gradually.

 Be kind to yourself, and your family.
 Lower your expectations of hitting the ground running.
 Allow yourself space to get back into the swing of things.
 Don’t plan any major family events e.g. moving house, or starting new classes during the first 2-3 weeks of the new term.

 #3 Do a thorough spring clean

 You’ll be surprised to discover how much junk we all have lying around, and being greeted by a clean and spruced up home will do wonders for you feeling like you’re ready to greet the challenges of the new year with a big smile.
 The Marie Kondo method is a great way to start decluttering and organising your home.

-Once you have done so, you’ll know exactly how many of everything you already own so that you don’t make any unnecessary purchases during the Christmas sales or for the new year.
+Once you have done so, you’ll know exactly how much of everything you already own so that you don’t make any unnecessary purchases during the Christmas sales or for the new year.

 #4 Take a break from social media